tudor1204/GoogleCloudPlatform/terraform/README.md

 # Terraform & Cloud Build triggers

-This directory contains Terraform scripts necessary to deploy [Cloud Build](https://cloud.google.com/build/) triggers which automatically builds new sample images on changes.
+This directory contains Terraform scripts necessary to deploy [Cloud Build](https://cloud.google.com/build/) triggers which automatically build new sample images on changes.

 **Note**: This directory is for the repo maintainers and are not relevant to end-users.